 - Winston Churchill

 - Salvador Dali

 Now go get yourself horizontal.
 Happy napping.

 Cassandra is a meditation teacher and sleep coach, who is on a mission to help people transform there relationship with sleep and spread the wonders of napping.
-You can sign up here to be alerted when her online sleep program is live.
+You can buy her album of guided meditations for sleep, Ease Into Sleep, here, or stream online at Spotify.